iamjessicaferreira/live-voting-app/README.md

 - **Tailwind CSS**: For utility-first styling and responsive design
 - **Material-UI Icons**: For consistent iconography and accessibility
-- **Responsive Design**: Mobile-first approach with breakpoints for all devices
+- **Responsive design**: Mobile-first approach with breakpoints for all devices
 - **CSS Grid & Flexbox**: For modern layout techniques

 ## 🔧 Configuration